The Mirror-Prox Sliding Method for Non-smooth decentralized saddle-point problems: The mirror-prox sliding method with inexactness

-Let us analyse MPS method in the deterministic case.
-Note, that result of Lemma 2.1 from work \cite{Lan_MPS} does not change for non-smooth operator $H$.
+Let us analyze MPS method in the deterministic case.
+Firstly, Lemma 2.1 from work \cite{Lan_MPS} does not require some properties of operator $H$.
+So, the result is true for non-lipschitz operator too.
 So, we will use it in the following form: \begin{lemma} For any $\gamma_k \in [0, 1]$, we have

 \end{lemma}